 For my example, I’m going to get all the posts tagged ‘thesis-tip’ and put them in a list with just the title hyperlinked to the post itself.

-Make sure you include the wp_reset_query(), which will (as the name implies) reset the query back to the default.
+Make sure you include the wp_reset_postdata(), which will reset the global $post variable back to the default.
 If you don’t do this, WordPress will think the current page is whatever last item was in your new query, which will cause lots of issues (ex: comments from the wrong post showing up).